 Again, those questions are meant to provide an overview of the PCI DSS.
 The measure itself contains more than 300 controls, as opposed to the 40 or so covered here, but if you can answer yes to each of these questions, you’re likely in excellent shape for your upcoming PCI audit.

 When determining how best to meet these requirements, you have many options to choose from.
 Many organizations use a combination of network segmentation and encryption, tokenization, or other obfuscation techniques to protect cardholder data in compliance with the PCI DSS.
 Each of these technologies offers its own set of pros and cons, but we find one security method to be exceptionally effective at reducing scope, minimizing risk, and simplifying PCI compliance—all while maximizing your data’s business utility, agility, and flexibility.
 This method is tokenization.

 For a stronger, simpler solution for PCI compliance, we recommend considering cloud-based tokenization.
-Tokenization captures payment card data before it even enters a merchant’s environment and then stores that data in a secure vault.
+Tokenization captures payment card data before it even enters a merchant’s environment and then stores that data in a secure cloud offsite.
 This accomplishes two things: it saves businesses money by eliminating the need to pay for the hardware, software, and internal systems required to perform network segmentation, and it increases security by making data inaccessible to thieves and hackers.
 In the event of a breach, the only things to be compromised are worthless tokens that cannot be used by hackers to retrieve the corresponding sensitive data.